 Since 1949, NATO has been the cornerstone of Danish Security and Defence Policy.
-During the Cold War NATO directly guaranteed the security and independence of Denmark.
-After the Cold War, organisations such as NATO, UN, EU and OSCE has been the central framework through which Denmark has safeguarded security political interests and promoted peace, security and respect for human rights.
+NATO directly guarantees the security and independence of Denmark.
+Organisations such as NATO, UN, EU and OSCE has been the central framework through which Denmark has safeguarded security political interests and promoted peace, security and respect for human rights.

 Denmark’s security is deeply rooted in NATO

-NATO is the cornerstone in Danish defence and security policy.
-With the defence agreement from January 2018 Denmark replies to the security policy situation which we are facing.
+NATO is the cornerstone in Danish Defence and Security policy.
+With the Defence agreement from January 2018 Denmark replies to the security policy situation which we are facing.
 The focus is an increasing defence budget and investments in capacities being in demand in NATO.
 Furthermore, it was decided in 2022 to increase defence spending to reach 2% of GDP by 2033.

 The security policy situation is the most serious since the fall of the Berlin Wall.
 In many ways the world has become more unpredictable:

 The adaptation to the changed situation starts from NATO.
-NATO is the guarantee for Denmark’s security.
-Therefore, it is in Denmark’s interest to contribute to NATO, including the collective deterrence and the collective defence provided by the Alliance.
+It is in Denmark’s interest to contribute to NATO, including the collective deterrence and defence provided by the Alliance.

 Together with NATO, Denmark needs to strengthen the collective defence and the collective deterrence.
 Therefore, by the defence agreement Denmark wants i.a. to:

 As well as improve the national cyber defence.
-One of our biggest challenges is situated in our neighbourhood.
-We must not ignore Russia’s aggression, military rearmament and impact campaigns.
-Especially not when it takes place in our own ‘back yard’ which means in the Baltic region.
+One of our biggest challenges is situated in the Danish neighborhood.
+Denmark cannot ignore Russia’s aggression, military rearmament and impact campaigns.
+Especially not when it takes place in the Danish ‘back yard’ which means in the Baltic region.
 This does not mean a direct military threat to Denmark.
 However, security requires firmness.
 This applies both to Denmark and not the least to the Baltic States.